alexandertrefz/essence/packages/standard-library/README.md

 Choice of Cases that carry none derives a `toString`.
-The same rule derives `Enumerable`, and that one nobody declares: `Side.cases()` answers `[#Start, #End, #BothEnds]`, in the order the Choice declares them, for every Choice of payload-free Cases a Program can reach — the library's ten and its own alike.
+The same rule derives `Enumerable`, and that one nobody declares: `Side.cases()` answers `[#Start, #End, #BothEnds]`, in the order the Choice declares them, for every Choice of payload-free Cases a Program can reach — the nine modes above that are one, `Ordering` with them, and a Program's own alike.

 The only things NOT declared here are the ones no declaration could produce: the bare Type tags — `Boolean`, `String`, `Integer`, `Rational`, `Algebraic`,